jarioksa/biogeo/README.md

 smaller areas and Lambert Azimuthal Equal Area for wider areas.
-Function `projectedmap` can be used to draw a projected map that completely includes the given range of latitude and longitude, and `spoccmap` displays species occurrences in such maps as extracted from [Global Biodiversity Information Facility](http://gbif.org) using the **spocc** package.
+Function `projectedmap` can be used to draw a projected map that completely includes the given range of latitude and longitude, and `occpmap` displays species occurrences in such maps as extracted from [Global Biodiversity Information Facility](http://gbif.org) using the **spocc** package.